BelickNicko/AutoCVAT/README.md

 If you need to get the annotations of specific classes from YOLO, then you can see their numbers:
 [COCO classes supported by YOLO models][2]

-## A good way to start model customization (YOLO-World)
+## Utilize Zero-Shot object detectors for automatic annotation (YOLO-World)

-To speed up your pipeline cycle of annotation, training and model improvement.
-A good solution is to use the [YOLO-World model][3].
+To speed up your pipeline cycle of annotation, training and model improvement a good solution is to use the [YOLO-World model][3].
 This model allows you to detect any object in the image based on descriptive texts.

 To get started you need to install the clip library: